tiacsys/bridle/boards/shields/waveshare_pico_environment_sensor/doc/index.rst

 BME280 Humidity and Pressure Sensor
 ===================================

-This sample shows how to use the :ref:`Sensors API <zephyr:sensor>` driver for the Bosch BME280 environmental sensor.
+This sample shows how to use the :zephyr:ref:`Sensors API <sensor>` driver for the Bosch BME280 environmental sensor.
 See also Zephyr sample:
-:ref:`zephyr:bme280` and :ref:`snippet-samples-sensor-bme280-tweaks`.
+:zephyr:code-sample:`bme280` and :ref:`snippet-samples-sensor-bme280-tweaks`.

 .. zephyr-app-commands::
    :app: zephyr/samples/sensor/bme280